dataviral/dataviral.github.io/_pages/about.md

   - /about.html
 ---

-I am a Masters student in Language Technologies Institute at Carnegie Mellon University.
-I am majoring in Computational Data Science with specialization in Analytics and being advised by Prof. Eric Nyberg.
+I am a Master's student in the Language Technologies Institute at Carnegie Mellon University.
+I am majoring in Computational Data Science with a specialization in Analytics.
+My research interest is aligned with developing Machine Learning algorithms to help extract insights from large-scale multimedia data.
+While at CMU I have worked on diverse projects in Natural Language Processing and Computer Vision.

-The Analytics specialization is focused towards developing skills in Machine Learning to derive insights from large-scale multimedia data.
+My Capstone research project is aimed at developing a semi-supervised approach for classifying macromolecular structures present in Cryo-ET generated Subtomograms.
+This work currently under review at the British Machine Vision Conference 2020.